vinicunca/akar/docs/content/docs/2.pohon/2.components/select-menu.md

 ::docs-framework-only
 #nuxt
 :::tip{to="/docs/getting-started/integrations/icons/nuxt#theme"}
-You can customize this icon globally in your `app.config.ts` under `ui.icons.chevronDown` key.
+You can customize this icon globally in your `app.config.ts` under `pohon.icons.chevronDown` key.
 :::

 #vue
 :::tip{to="/docs/getting-started/integrations/icons/vue#theme"}
-You can customize this icon globally in your `vite.config.ts` under `ui.icons.chevronDown` key.
+You can customize this icon globally in your `vite.config.ts` under `pohon.icons.chevronDown` key.
 :::
 ::